GET TAX RELIEF NOW!

 Essential Documentation and Initial Research

-Gather your proof of payment immediately by locating your cancelled check image, bank statement showing the debit, credit card receipt, or ACH confirmation number from your bank.
+Gather your proof of payment immediately by locating your cancelled check image, a bank statement showing the debit, a credit card receipt, or an ACH confirmation number from your bank.
+You also need an email receipt from the IRS electronic payment system, such as EFTPS, IRS Direct Pay, or an approved third-party processor.
+Do not rely on memory alone.
+Print or download actual documents from your financial institution or payment processor.

-Verify the following payment details
+Verify the following payment details:

 Research your IRS account status by logging into IRS.gov or calling 1-800-829-1040 to view your current account balance.
 Examine the IRS account transcript for the tax year in question, which shows all payments applied to date and any remaining balance.
 If your payment is not listed, note the date you checked and save or print the transcript for your records.